raspberrypilearning/rocket-launch/en/step_4.md

 --- task ---

 You'll need a rocket sprite, which you can create the same way you created the planet sprite.
-First, declare the global variable below the one for the planet, as well as one for the height of the rocket, below the `PLANET_RADIUS` variable.
+First, declare global variables to hold the height and width of the rocket, as well as one to hold the rocket image itself.
 --- code ---
 ---
 language: python
 filename: main.py
 line_numbers: true
 line_number_start: 10
-line_highlights: 11, 14-15
+line_highlights: 11-12, 15-16
 ---
 PLANET_RADIUS = 150
-ROCKET_HEIGHT = 30
+ROCKET_HEIGHT = 32

-planet = None
+ROCKET_WIDTH = 20

-rocket = None
+planet = None  # Make an empty variable rocket = None

 --- /code ---

-Then load the rocket as part of your `setup` function:
+Then load the rocket as part of your `setup()` function.
+Make sure you add it to the list of `global` variables at the start of the function too, as you'll need to be able to use it in the other functions of your program.

 --- code ---
 ---
 language: python
-filename: main.py
+filename: main.py — setup()
 line_numbers: true
-line_number_start: 46
+line_number_start: 51
-line_highlights: 48, 50-51
+line_highlights: 53, 55
 ---
 def setup():
   # Setup your animation here